 The discussion on the output of the Entitlement Configurator, that is fed into Sterling is still pending.
 We’ve been told that this might not happen till much later.
 Resolved – see assumptions 1 thru 3.

 How do we identify the customer specific entitlement vs a Group entitlement?
 Resolved – See 2.1.3. – Entitlement Naming Convention.

+Connectivity Diagram

 Assumptions

 There will be no brand entitlements in the system.
-Only three types of entitlements will be fed into the sytem via interfaces – Group, Division and Customer.
+Only three types of entitlements will be fed into the system via interfaces – Group, Division and Customer.

 Anonymous entitlements will be created and maintained using Sterling Business Center.